tuphan-dn/crypto-gears/README.md

 # Why Multisig is bad on Solana?

-**Painful for Stateless Infrastructures.** The smart contract basically will be granted permission like hold/transfer assets, configs authority, .etc.
-Thus, in order to execute the transaction with smart contract, the transaction including data, accounts must be stored on-chain.
+**Painful for Stateless Infrastructures.** The smart contract basically will be granted permission like assets vault/transfer, configs authority, .etc.
+Thus, in order to execute a transaction with smart contract, the transaction including data, accounts must be stored on-chain.
 The process is super heavy and unable to scale.
 Further, if the transaction requires 2 signatures, it seems impossible.

 **Lack of Composability.** Most of protocols on Solana is designated to work well with casual wallets.
 The casual wallet means a wallet with private key.
 However, smart-contract-based wallets don't have private key and must sign/verify by seeds via a "process of simulation".
 To make smart-contract-based wallets in multisigs adapt new protocols, the process is really time-taken.